Azure/azure-iot-middleware-freertos/README.md

 ## Repo Structure

-As this repo is under development, the `main` branch is limited until tested and thoroughly reviewed code has been merged.
+Main branch contains API's and tests.
 For the most cutting edge developments, please see the `sdk_spike` branch [here](https://github.com/Azure/azure-iot-middleware-freertos/tree/sdk_spike).
 There we have samples for several devices including:

 - STM32L475
 - STM32L4+